mccurdyc/www/content/books/zen-and-the-art-of-motorcycle-maintenance.md

 author: "Colton J. McCurdy"
 date: 2020-05-04T06:36:43-04:00
 subtitle: "An Inquiry into Values"
+abstract: "A journey across the country on a motorcycle while diving into the unifying factor between subject and object, namely Quality, and how Quality comes to be from the attitude of the creator.
 image: ""
 book-tags: ["book", "2020", "values", "quality"]
 books: ["Zen and the Art of Motorcycle Maintenance"]